vimalb/pickalo/README.md

   3. Click on the right "JPG" button to choose your "Sorted JPG" directory
   4. Click on the right "RAW" button to choose your "Sorted RAW" directory
   5. As you are browsing through images in the "Unsorted JPG" directory, press "Space" to copy the current image into the "Sorted" directories.
-    a.
-The JPEG version of the current image will be copied from the "Unsorted JPG" directory to the "Sorted JPG" directory
+      * The JPEG version of the current image will be copied from the "Unsorted JPG" directory to the "Sorted JPG" directory
-    b.
-If a RAW version of the current image is present in the "Unsorted RAW" directory, it will also be copied to the "Sorted RAW" directory
+      * If a RAW version of the current image is present in the "Unsorted RAW" directory, it will also be copied to the "Sorted RAW" directory
   6. If the current image is already in the "Sorted JPG" directory, a ❤️ will appear next to the filename in the top bar.
   7. To remove the current file from the "Sorted JPG" and "Sorted RAW" directory, press "Delete"